guanrenyang/Distributed-Framework-First-Try/README.md

 ## Usage

+Step 1 and Step 2 are to package the scala source code into a `.jar` file.
+I have packaged them for scala 1.2 and Spark 3.2.0, which are in `Jar Package` folder.

 ### Step 1: Configure SBT

 After installing SBT, use vim to create a file under the SBT installation path(mine is `/usr/local/sbt`)，**this file is used for build scala code**.